OkpePhillips/agriok_api/README.md

 ### Future Enhancements

-- **Notifications System**: Alert users of low stock, new insights, or significant changes in farmland metrics.
 - **Enhanced Reporting**: Allow users to generate custom reports on transaction history or farmland productivity.
 - **Analytics**: Visualize insights and trends based on sensor data to help users optimize their farms.